1eeGit/online_course_bot/README.md

 3. The calendar `.ics` file should be named "calendar.ics".

 4. For Windows, you can set your PC to automatically switch on at a specific time, then add the `.py` script to the Task Scheduler.
 For example, if your class starts at 8:00 AM, set your PC to automatically switch on at 7:55 AM, and either wake up to the call of fresh knowledge, or sleep tight with it... 😴

+# An easier way for IOS users with regular meetings:

+use the shortcut app to create an automation with Zoom app action: join the meeting

+-> Enter zoom ID and password

+-> Set a weekly or daily schedule

+-> Optional: Laughing at me who spent days writing this and created automation in 2 minutes :(